-Ger For information on improving performance when validating databases, see "Improving performance when validating databases" on page 327 of the book ASA Database Administration Guide.
+For information on improving performance when validating databases, see "Improving performance when validating databases" [ASA Database Administration Guide, page 365].

 Try using Adaptive Server Anywhere's compression features

 Enabling compression for one connection or for all connections, and adjusting the minimum size limit at which packets are compressed can offer significant improvements to Adaptive Server Anywhere performance under some circumstances.